• Visit

 Ph: (785) 227-3595

+Finalist in 8 Wonders of Kansas History the Lindsborg Old Mill & Swedish Heritage Museum houses Oscar Gunnerson's concrete sculptures and Anton Pearson's Scandinavian flat plain figure carvings.
 The museum preserves the early heritage of McPherson County.
-The museum collects, preserves, researches, exhibits and interprets materials related to this heritage with special emphasis on the period from 1870 to 1910.
+The museum collects, preserves, researches, exhibits, and interprets materials related to this heritage wiht specail emphasis on the period from 1870 to 1910.

 Red Barn Studio Museum

-212 S Main Street
+212 S. Main Street

 Ph: (785) 227-2217